pthnsahil/RapidNews/README.md

 # RapidNews

 RapidNews is an innovative and high-quality news application designed specifically for the people of Gujarat.
-With a sleek and user-friendly interface, RapidNews allows you to read, and bookmark news articles from a variety of trusted sources in Gujarati, ensuring you never miss out on important updates.
+With a sleek and user-friendly interface, RapidNews allows you to read, and bookmark top news headlines from a variety of trusted sources in Gujarati, ensuring you never miss out on important updates.

 ## Features
 + **Real-time News Updates**: Get the latest news from multiple sources in real-time.
-+ **Bookmark Management**: Easily bookmark articles to read later and manage your bookmarks efficiently.
++ **Bookmark Management**: Easily bookmark headlines to read later and manage your bookmarks efficiently.
 + **User-friendly Interface**: Enjoy a clean, intuitive, and responsive design that provides a seamless user experience.
 ## News Portals
 + ABP Asmita